-Scam Checker for Suspicious Websites, Emails, Texts, and Online Offers
+Scam Checker for Websites, Emails, Texts, and Online Offers

 Scam screening assistant